11ume/wezi/readme.md

 ### Let's stop for a moment.

-When **panic** function is invoked, the composer immediately stops the sequence of handlers execution, and the system goes into a panic state 🔥, and is invoked the error handling function 🚒.
+When **panic** function is invoked, the **composer** immediately stops the sequence of handlers execution, and the system goes into a panic state 🔥,so, the error passed in the panic function are controlled in the error handler function 🚒.

 <br>